demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 #### Playbooks

 IAM - Sync User:
-Under the inputs for the IAM - Sync User playbook, make sure you configure values for the ITNotificationEmail and ServiceDeskEmail inputs, as well as the TerminateOnLastDayOfWork, Timezone and DateFormat inputs.
+Under the inputs for the IAM - Sync User playbook, make sure you configure values for the ITNotificationEmail and ServiceDeskEmail inputs, as well as the TerminateOnLastDayOfWork, Timezone, and DateFormat inputs.

 1. Navigate to *Playbooks* and locate that IAM - Sync User playbook.
 1. Click *Playbook Triggered* and insert values for the following inputs:
 ITNotificationEmail - used to receive notifications about any errors in the provisioning process.
 ServiceDeskEmail - used to receive initial temporary passwords for new hires to prepare employee laptops, etc.
 TerminateOnLastDayOfWork - determines whether termination of employees goes into effect on their last day of work, or on their termination day.
 By default, employees are terminated on their termination day.
-Timezone - The time zone used when referring to employee termination date, last day of work, hire date and so on.
+Timezone - The time zone used when referring to employee termination date, last day of work, hire date, and so on.
 This should be the time zone that is used in the employee Workday reports.
 The time zone you choose affects the way that the playbooks treat dates for the employee.
-For example, if your chosen time zone is "America/Los_Angeles" and an employee should be terminated on November 5th at 23:59, then only when it's November 5th and 23:59 in Los Angeles - termination will occur.
+For example, if your chosen time zone is "America/Los_Angeles" and an employee should be terminated on November 5th at 23:59, then only when it's November 5th and 23:59 in Los Angeles will the termination occur.
 DateFormat - the format in which the dates in employee Workday reports are represented.
-For example, if employee's hire date appears like this: 06/15/2020, then your value for the DateFormat input should be %m/%d/%Y.
+For example, if an employee's hire date appears like this: 06/15/2020, then the value for the DateFormat input should be %m/%d/%Y.

 #### Fields and Mappers